population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 end of the first severe lockdown and, therefore, can be thought of as capturing the short-run effect of the first lockdown.
-The second survey took place 63 to 86 days after the first lockdown ended and the seventh survey took place 74 to 105 days (with the majority before within 87 days) after the second lockdown ended.
+The second survey took place 63 to 86 days after the first lockdown ended and the seventh survey took place 74 to 105 days (with the majority within 87 days) after the second lockdown ended.
 These we refer to as medium-term.
 The third, fourth, fifth, and sixth survey rounds took place 112--130, 155--176, 253--272, and 281--322 days after the first severe lockdown.
-We use the fourth survey round as the excluded round because it is the survey round furthest from both lockdowns and before any substantial number of Covid cases, and before the election begins in earnest.
+We use the fourth survey round as the excluded round because it is the survey round furthest from both lockdowns and before any substantial number of COVID-19 cases, and before the general election begins in earnest.

-In addition to government-imposed lockdowns, individuals may be ill, decide to self-isolate, or take other steps to avoid contact with others if they perceive a high risk of contracting Covid-19, which may increase food insecurity.
-To capture the severity of the Covid situation, the
+In addition to government-imposed lockdowns, individuals may be ill, decide to self-isolate, or take other steps to avoid contact with others if they perceive a high risk of contracting COVID-19, which may increase food insecurity.
+To capture the severity of the COVID-19 situation, the
-$Cases$ variable measures the number of new Covid-19 cases per 100,000 persons in the 30 days before the household's survey date.
+$Cases$ variable measures the number of new COVID-19 cases per 100,000 persons in the 30 days before the household's survey date.

 Although we do not include any household-level variables in the